Non Surgical Root Canal

 What happens after treatment?

-When your root canal therapy has been completed, a record of your treatment will be sent to your restorative dentist, Dr Toothman and Dr. Reid.
+When your root canal therapy has been completed, a record of your treatment will be sent to your restorative dentist, Dr Toothman.
 You should contact our office for a follow-up restoration within a few weeks of completion of your root canal.
 Your restorative dentist will decide on what type of restoration is necessary to protect your tooth.
-Please make sure to make an appointment with Dr. Toothman and Dr. Reid for the final restoration over the root canal.
+Please make sure to make an appointment with Dr. Toothman for the final restoration over the root canal.
 The endodontist will place a temporary restoration that needs to be replaced no later than 4-6 weeks after the root canal has been completed.
 To prevent further decay, continue to practice good dental hygiene.

 How much will it cost?